Librazhd Municipality as an example of the lack of a complete regulatory framework and the violation of the law with impunity

 This situation has come as a result of numerous legal gaps in the regulatory framework of the election campaign, as in terms of the use of public assets for campaigning, something strictly prohibited by the Electoral Code, but indirectly allowed by the Regulatory Commission of the CEC , and the complete lack of regulation of the political campaign in online media, both those of a public nature and those of a social (personal) nature.

-In the city of Librazhd, despite various legal prohibitions and restrictions in force and due to gaps in the regulatory framework, the Mayor of Librazhd Kastriot Gurra and deputy Taulant Balla have shared almost every week on their official pages photos from the works of performed in the infrastructure from Librazhd Municipality and meetings held in the community.
-The company AlbaStar, which carries out the works from the German KfW grant, has employed almost the entire youth workforce in Librazhd.
+In the city of Librazhd, despite the various legal prohibitions and restrictions in force and due to gaps in the regulatory framework, the Mayor of Librazhd Kastriot Gurra and MP Taulant Balla have shared almost every week on their official websites photos of the infrastructure works carried out by the Municipality of Librazhd and the meetings held in the community.
+The AlbaStar company, which carries out the works with the German KfW grant, has employed almost the entire youth workforce in Librazhd.

 The incomplete regulatory framework has allowed an uncontrolled campaign

-In December 2020, the Regulatory Commission of the CEC, with decision No. 9, dated 24.12.2020, prohibited the promotion of public activities for which funds were made available only recently (4 months before election day) or for which unforeseen movements were made in the budget, excluding from the obligation activities and investments long-term, which are actually the majority of public investments in the country.
-It is rare to see the beginning of "electoral investments" and the cutting of electoral ribbons in infrastructure, energy, social or economic investments.
-This decision of the Regulatory Commission, furthermore, taking into account the situation in which Albania and the wider region is located, has excluded from the inclusion in the prohibited activities the information and promotion of investments that have come as a result of reconstruction efforts after the earthquake of November 2019 and the global pandemic caused by COVID-19, or at least that's how this permission has been read by the campaigning political entities, who have found the best way to benefited from the pandemic for electoral campaigns, often demonizing political opponents through public figures in high positions in the health administration.
+In December 2020, the CEC Regulatory Commission, with decision No. 9, dated 24.12.2020, prohibited the promotion of public activities for which funds have only recently been made available (4 months before election day) or for which unforeseen movements in the budget have been made, excluding from the obligation long-term activities and investments, which in fact constitute the majority of public investments at the national level.
+It is now rare to see the beginning of “electoral investments” and the cutting of electoral ribbons in investments in infrastructure, energy, social or economic investments.
+This decision of the Regulatory Commission, further, taking into account the situation in which Albania and the wider region find themselves, has excluded from inclusion in prohibited activities the information and promotion of investments that have come as a result of reconstruction efforts after the November 2019 earthquake and the global pandemic caused by COVID-19, or at least this is how this permission was read by the political entities in the campaign, which have found the best way to benefit from the pandemic for electoral campaigns, often demonizing political opponents through public figures in high positions in the health administration.

 These legal gaps, or misinterpretations of the regulatory framework, have multiplied further and with the total lack of regulation of the political campaign in online or social media, something that has given political subjects a free hand in promoting their arts, or promoting online electoral campaign, without any prohibition or legal restriction.

-Beyond this, taking as a starting point a complaint of a political entity against the posts on the social media of the Mayor of Tirana of activities perceived as political, at the CEC, the Complaints and Sanctions Commission has come out with a decision in which it evaluates the use of the media social in the promotion of electoral activities during the electoral campaign.
-In this decision, KAS has reasoned that "Posting photos, videos or comments about activities on social media does not make the activities automatically considered public in view of the definition of point 1 of article 92 of the Electoral Code.
-In a majority of cases, the postings pursue purposes other than the purpose of information required by point 1 of article 92 of the Code...", further following that "In the majority of cases, the posts aim to promote the account holder, or issues that are important to him, show attitudes or opinions, raise problems or raise awareness, encourage discussion or debate...", thus excluding posts on social media from general legal prohibitions due to the personal nature of these media, but leaving the KAS path to assess whether these posts are intended to inform the public for electoral reasons, or are simply personal opinions.
+Beyond this, taking as its origin a complaint from a political entity against the Mayor of Tirana's social media posts of activities perceived as political, the CEC's Complaints and Sanctions Commission has issued a decision in which it evaluates the use of social media in promoting electoral activities during the electoral campaign.
+In this decision , KAS reasoned that “Posting photos, videos or comments on social media about activities does not automatically make the activities public in terms of the definition of point 1 of Article 92 of the Electoral Code.
+In most cases, the posts pursue purposes other than the purpose of information required by point 1 of Article 92 of the Code…”, further continuing that “In most cases, the posts aim to promote the account holder, or issues that are important to him, to express positions or opinions, to raise problems or raise awareness, to incite discussions or debate…”, thus excluding posts on social media from general legal prohibitions due to the personal nature of these media, but leaving it up to KAS to assess whether these posts aim to inform the public for electoral reasons, or are simply personal opinions.

 This decision-making by KAS, but also the lack of a legal framework for monitoring or limiting propaganda and political activities in the online format, have allowed the various actors in these elections to conduct their election campaign through uncontrolled social media and without the concern of the regulator. , even before the official start of the election campaign.